lavanshugarg/Awesome-chocolates-Dashboard/README.md

 # Awesome-chocolates-Dashboard

-Integrate Power BI with SQL to create powerful reports and visualizations.
+-Integrate Power BI with SQL to create powerful reports and visualizations.
-Use SQL queries to import data from SQL databases into Power BI.
+-Use SQL queries to import data from SQL databases into Power BI.
 Apply parameters in Power Query to make SQL queries more dynamic and customizable.
 Enhance the visual appeal and clarity of reports by applying formatting and design principles.
 Facilitate seamless data analysis and reporting workflows by integrating Power BI with SQL Server.